drubinstein/pokerl/content/docs/chapter-1/the-loop.md

 -  +1 if the player wins
 -  -1 if the player loses

-We can even be simpler and say +1 if the player wins, -1 if the player loses.
 The act of modifying the reward for a better system is known as *reward shaping*.
-If you make your reward simpler, you risk the agent never learning how to perform complex actions.
-If you make your reard complex, you risk the agent will never progress beyond immediate greedy actions.

 ### Training the Policy

 Now that we have created our Tic-Tac-Toe RL system, we can attempt to train a policy to be the best Tic-Tac-Toe player ever.
-At the start of training, the policy will play random moves, but as it obtains more experience, it will learn to exploit the reward function.
+At the start of training, the policy will play random moves, but as the policy obtains more experience, it will learn to exploit the reward function.

-For Pokémon, I am going to breakdown the game similarly.
+For Pokémon, we will similarly breakdown the game.
 Let's dig in.